 In this example, L1 buys from G2, L2 buys from G1, and G3 is off-line.
 This purchasing arrangement clearly causes intrazonal congestion between G2 and L2, as indicated by the star.
 However, under the market design approved in the ERCOT Protocols, what is not clear is which generators are the “generation resources that cause the congestion.”
 Order at 18.

-If this were interzonal congestion, it would be possible to identify the generator who caused the congestion and assign those costs to that generator.
+If this were interzonal congestion(i.e. if L2 was in a different zone), it would be possible to identify the generator who caused the congestion and assign those costs to that generator.
 This can be done because the current market design requires QSEs to schedule generation and load by zone.
-Therefore the interzonal relationships of generation and loads are known and the costs can be direct assigned to the parties in the zone that are causing the congestion.
+Therefore the interzonal(scheduled) relationships(the schedule is what settlement is based on – not and may have little to do with actual physical flow) of generation and loads are known and the costs can be direct assigned to the parties in the zone that are causing the congestion.

-However, in intrazonal congestion, the current market design does not require scheduling by individual generator and substation busses within a zone.
+However, in intrazonal congestion, the current market design (it is important that the point be made that this is intentional and reflects the underlying philosophy of the market design). does not require scheduling by individual generator and substation busses within a zone.
 Therefore, the relationship between G2 and L1 and between G1 and L2 will not be known for settlement purposes.
 As a result, it will not be possible to directly assign the congestion costs in this situation to the generator selling across the overloaded transmission line who actually caused the constraint, G1.

 Since a “pure” direct assignment to generators will not be possible due to lack of information, the only methods that remain to allocate intrazonal congestion costs are different forms of uplift.
 Recognizing this inherent problem with implementing the Staff’s recommendation, the Greater Market Participants have explored whether intrazonal congestion costs could be uplifted to: